 With ClassLink up and running, you can focus on giving staff, students, and parents quick access to ClassLink at home.

 A significant challenge with remote learning is measuring student engagement.
 With ClassLink Analytics, you gain detailed analytics about the usage of digital learning resources across your district, even when staff and students are at home.

 You can quickly and easily see which digital resources are most-used and which are least-used by school, grade level, classroom, and even individuals.
 This detailed, useful data will help you make informed decisions about professional development, adoption, and purchasing.

 Here’s how to get started with ClassLink Analytics:

 Use ClassLink to share essential messages

-You can send important notifications to teachers through the Teacher Console, My Apps screen, or to students through their My Backpack, My Apps screen.
+You can send important notifications to teachers or students through the Notifications feature.
 You can choose to send notices to specific profiles, groups, or to all users.
 For example, you could share a note to all seniors, reminding them of a deadline to submit a project.

 On your ClassLink login page, you can also share global messages to all users by adding a banner message to the top of the screen or a drop-down alert message.
 Some districts use this option to provide a quick link to support or remind students to download the ClassLink mobile app if they’re using a mobile device at home.

 Along with support from ClassLink, you likely want advice and tips from others in the trenches of remote learning.
 With that in mind, we asked administrators and education experts to share practical advice for districts as they move to remote learning.
 Here are their top tips:

 Provide connectivity and access